golemfactory/golem-kernel-python/README.md

 * **jupyter-on-golem** channel on our Golem Network [Discord Server](https://chat.golem.network/)
 * [Github Repository](https://github.com/golemfactory/golem-kernel-python) of the project

+## Known Issues

+Below You will find list of known issues and potential solutions:

+### 1. Unsuccessful funding on Goerli Testnet:

+Sometimes after using `%fund goerli` command, You will get **"Funding failed"** output.
+It might happen due to delay between requesting tETH and tGLM by Jupyter on Golem.
+In most cases, it should be enough to just wait a few minutes.
+Afterwards, type `%status` command and You should be able to see that both tETH and tGLM have arrieved to Your wallet.

 ## Terms and Conditions

 By using Jupyter on Golem you agree to be bound by the terms described in Golem Network [Disclaimer](https://www.golem.network/disclaimer), [User Interaction Guidelines](https://www.golem.network/uig) and [Privacy Policy](https://www.golem.network/privacy).